 Masters Degree in GeographyFind postgraduate programs in GEOGRAPHY

-Across the UK and Europe there are a large number of institutions that offer Masters Degrees in the field of Geography.
+Across the UK and Europe there are a large number of institutions that offer masters degrees in the field of Geography, usually out of their Social Sciences or Humanities faculties.
 The exact type of degree, as well as the dominant method of study, all depends on the institution in question, though courses generally tend to be either research-based or study-based, or a balance of both.
 Research courses will have you perform original research in a specialised area of Geography, while taught courses will see you delve deep into a highly specialised area of the subject.

 Geography is a vast subject covering many different sub-disciplines.
 Many of these disciplines overlap with other areas of Geography, while others overlap with different subjects such as Chemistry, Physics, Biology, Geology, Computing, Ecology, Anthropology, Palaeontology, Economics and Politics.
 Geography is usually divided into Human Geography and Physical Geography, with the former often taught as an MA and the latter almost always taught as a MSc (in the UK research courses often come with the qualification MRes).
 Physical geography can be split into Environmental Science and Earth Science.
 There are plenty of subjects available to study as a postgraduate in the areas of Human Geography, Environmental Science and Earth Science.

 It is rare to find an institution offering geography as a general masters course, instead most institutions will have departments that specialise in specific areas of Geography, and will accordingly offer masters degree programs in more specific areas.
 For example the University of Birmingham, offers MScs in Applied Meteorology and Climatology and Environmental Health among others, and Utrecht University in the Netherlands, is about to begin a new Marine Sciences Masters program this year.